Help with more affordable transport

 Apply for a disabled person’s bus pass.

-If you live in Yorkshire and want to travel but there is limited accessibile transport in your area, AccessBus provides a dial in door-to-door local transport service for anyone.
+If you live in West Yorkshire and want to travel but there's limited accessible transport in your area, AccessBus provides a door-to-door local transport service for anyone.

 The AccessBus service in Yorkshire is free to anyone with free bus passes like older people and disabled people.
-Otherwise there is a flat fare of £3.
+Otherwise, there's a flat fare of £3.

 Find out more about how to use AccessBus.